jaceiverson/pandas-compare/README.md

 </p>

 ### Weed Price Comparison
-For a simple, get acquanted quickly example, use this.
+For a simple, get acquainted quickly example, use this.
 Thanks to <a href=https://veekaybee.github.io/2018/07/23/small-datasets/ target="_blank">Vicki</a> for pointing me in the direction of these small datasets; and thanks to <a href=https://github.com/frankbi/price-of-weed target="_blank">Frank BI</a> for supplying the free datasets.
 I used Frank's weed price data from 2004 and compared them to 2005 across the 50 states.
 The example can be found in this repo's example folder.

 ## Thanks for using my code
 <p align="center">